gvanastasov/codebook-typescript/README.md

 # **Codebook - Typescript**
 Learn by examples from zero to hero in typescript.
-This is suppose to give a crash course for learning typescript.
+This repository was used a practice and resource gathering for with the intent to give a crash course in learning typescript.
+Some topics might not be covered in depth, or might be missing.

 ## **Quick Start**
 1. clone repo